Skip to content

 Return Value

-• Returns an integer that represents the hash value of the given object.
+• Returns an integer representing the hash value of the given object.
 The hash value is consistent within a single Python session but may vary between sessions for security reasons.

 hash() Examples